magsenche/hanazono/docs/code/docker.md

 ## Nginx
 Nginx is a versatile tool, commonly used as a web server, load balancer, or reverse proxy.
 In a Docker environment, Nginx can be containerized and configured to direct traffic to other containers, ensuring efficient communication and load distribution.

+??? question "Primary use case of nginx in a Docker environment"
+    As a reverse proxy to direct traffic to other containers

 ### Dockerizing Nginx
 ```dockerfile title="Dockerfile.nginx"